crosbya1/multi-level-occupancy/README.md

 # 2 Overview

-The Objective of this document is to describe, and demonstrate how to run, the scale integrated occupancy model described in @Crosby2023.
+The Objective of this document is to describe, and demonstrate how to run, the scale integrated occupancy model described in Crosby et al.

 # 3 Importing the Big Grid data